Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Abstract

 \section{Abstract}

 In-context learning, which offers substantial advantages over fine-tuning, is predominantly observed in decoder-only models, while encoder-decoder (i.e., seq2seq) models excel in methods that rely on weight updates.
 Recently, a few studies have demonstrated the feasibility of few-shot learning with seq2seq models; however, this has been limited to tasks that align well with the seq2seq architecture, such as summarization and translation.
 Inspired by these initial studies, we provide a first-ever extensive experiment comparing the in-context few-shot learning capabilities of decoder-only and encoder-decoder models on a broad range of tasks.
 Furthermore, we propose two methods to more effectively elicit in-context learning ability in seq2seq models: objective-aligned prompting and a fusion-based approach.
 Remarkably, our approach outperforms a decoder-only model that is six times larger and exhibits significant performance improvements compared to conventional seq2seq models across a variety of settings.
-We posit that, with the right configuration and prompt design, seq2seq models can be highly effective few-shot learners for a wide spectrum of applications.~\footnote{We will release the toolkit for the in-context evaluation of seq2seq models.}
+We posit that, with the right configuration and prompt design, seq2seq models can be highly effective few-shot learners for a wide spectrum of applications. ~\blfootnote{* Indicates equal contribution} ~\blfootnote{\dag Work done at Kakao Corp., correspondence to jihyeonl@nvidia.com and dannykm@khu.ac.kr}